 The TBTT offset between two APs affiliated with the same AP MLD shall never be larger than 254 TUs.
-An AP affiliated with an AP MLD shall not set the Neighbor AP TBTT Offset subfield to 255 for an AP affiliated with the same AP MLD, except under the rules defined in 35.3.11 (Multi-link procedures for channel switching, extended channel switching, and channel quieting
+An AP affiliated with an AP MLD shall not set the Neighbor AP TBTT Offset subfield to 255 for an AP affiliated with the same AP MLD, except under the rules defined in 35.3.11 (Multi-link procedures for channel switching, extended channel switching, and channel quieting and except if the link on which the reported AP is operating is disabled as advertised according to the procedures in 35.3.7.1.7(Advertised TID-to-link mapping in Beacon and Probe Response frames).

 35.3.7.1 TID-to-link mapping